Topological Wannier excitons in bismuth chalcogenide nanosheets I: Single-particle properties: Methods

-\emph{Band structure of Bi$_2$Se$_3$ nanosheets.} --- Our starting point is the $\vec{k}\cdot\vec{p}$ Hamiltonian derived in Refs.\,\cite{zhang2009,liu2010a} for modeling three-dimensional Bi$_2$Se$_3$ and Bi$_2$Te$_3$.
-To account for the quantization in the $z$-direction we use a particle-in-the-box model to set the magnitude of $k_z$ to $\pi/L_z$, with $L_z$ the thickness of the nanosheet.
-This thickness is assumed to be sufficiently large that the Dirac states on the opposite surfaces are not gapped out by tunneling processes and the nontrivial topology of the bulk survives, but with also a sufficiently small number of quintuple layers such that electrons and holes still behave as in two-dimensions \cite{garciaflorez2020}.
-Ultimately, our Hamiltonian written in terms of Pauli matrices in spin and orbital space, $\vec{\sigma}$ and $\vec{\tau}$ respectively, is the $4\times4$ matrix \cite{zhang2009,liu2010}
+Our starting point is the $\vec{k}\boldsymbol{\cdot}\vec{p}$ Hamiltonian derived in \cite{zhang2009} and \cite{liu2010} for modeling three-dimensional Bi\textsubscript{2}Se\textsubscript{3} and Bi\textsubscript{2}Te\textsubscript{3} around the $\Gamma$ point in the Brillouin zone.
+To account for the quantization in the $z$-direction in a nanosheet geometry of thickness $L_{z}$, we solve the model at the two-dimensional $\Gamma$ point ${(k_{x} = k_{y} = 0)}$ with the substitution ${k_{z} \rightarrow -i \partial_{z}}$ and hard-wall boundary conditions as done by \cite{lu2010} and \cite{shan2010effective}.
+Everywhere in our numerics we consider ${L_{z} = \SI{6}{\nano\meter}}$, which in the case of Bi\textsubscript{2}Se\textsubscript{3} is sufficiently large for the single-particle Dirac states on the opposite surfaces not to be gapped out by tunneling processes and the nontrivial topology of the bulk to survive \cite{zhang2009quintuple,zhang2010crossover,taskin2012manifestation}, but also sufficiently small for bulk electrons and holes to still behave as in two dimensions.
+We then project the 3D Hamiltonian onto the energetically highest-lying valence and lowest-lying conduction subbands in order to integrate out the $z$-dependence.
+Hence, we assume that the relevant low-energy physics of individual particles is confined to this subspace, which has been verified {\it a posteriori} by comparing the obtained exciton binding energies to the energy splitting of the bulk subbands due to the confinement in the $z$-direction.